Are you planning a trip to Kenya and the Mombasa Coast? Here’s all you need to know to plan the trip of a lifetime.

 The Kenyan coast has been influenced by a large number of different cultures throughout history.
 This is mainly due to the fact that Mombasa has been a bustling port since the 12th century.
 For 800 years, Arabs, Swahilis, Portuguese, Omanis and British have all been passing through.
 They’ve left pieces of their traditions and cultures behind.

-This unique melting pot of cultures makes Mombasa a fascinating place to discover, from its Portuguese and Islamic architecture to traces of an Indian and British colonial past.
+This unique melting pot of cultures makes Mombasa Coast a fascinating place to discover.
+You will see Portuguese and Islamic architecture with traces of an Indian and British colonial past.

-Here is a quick introduction and guide to what you need to know about Mombasa when planning your first visit …
+Here is a quick introduction and guide to what you need to know about Mombasa and the Mombasa Coast when planning your first visit.

 The coast stays hot throughout the year, but nothing spoils a beach break like a sudden downpour – areas along the coastline also benefit from the breeze coming off the sea, which brings the humidity down, leading to more comfortable conditions.